 The District contains several existing structures that have no current authorisation - because none were needed previously, or consent requirements were not administered.
 Those existing unauthorised structures that have no adverse effects have been given permitted activity status, subject to a condition relating to the provision of the owner's name and contact details to Council their structural integrity.
 Consent needs to be obtained for other unauthorised structures if adverse effects can be adequately managed; otherwise the structures need to be removed.
-Where coastal structures are abandoned and no owner can be found then, under the Marine and Coastal Area Act 2011, the Crown (Department of Conservation) is deemed to be the owner and the structure can be removed.
+Where coastal structures are abandoned and no owner can be found then, under the Marine and Coastal Area (Takutai Moana) Act 2011 and the Marine and Coastal Area (Takutai Moana) Ownership of Structures Regulations 2015, the Crown (Department of Conservation) is deemed to be the owner and the structure can be removed.
 Council can also remove some abandoned structures where the structure is considered to be of minimal value and the owner cannot be found.
 All new structures require consent, which will not be granted unless adverse effects can be avoided, remedied or mitigated.